Instruments Extraordinaire

 The sliding extension action enables the internal patented mechanism to operate .
 An external pin, visible in the leftmost example within the wall of the lower section, holds this part in position.

-Depicted is Mr. Longmore’s 1843 patent drawing with the novel pencil part removed from one of the pencils and superimposed for clarity.
+Depicted is Mr. Longmore’s 1843 patent drawing with the novel pencil internal component removed from one of the pencils and superimposed on the patent drawing for clarity.

 Both examples depicted have similar marks,